jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) an allowance that reimburses the employee for transport costs that—
     (i) would have been incurred both in connection with their employment and for the benefit of the employer in travelling between home and work; and
     (ii) would have been attributable to any 1 or more of the factors set out in section CW 18(3) (Allowance for additional transport costs); or
-  (c) an amount that, if it had been paid, would have been exempt income under section CW 17B (Relocation payments).
+  (c) an amount that, if it had been paid, would have been exempt income under sections CW 16B to CW 16F, CW 17B, CW 17CB, and CW 17CC (which relate to certain expenditure of an employer on an employee's accommodation, work-related meals, relocation, and clothing).
 Temporary change in workplace
 (2) A benefit that an employer provides to an employee is not a fringe benefit if it— (a) is in substitution for an allowance described in subsection (1)(b); and